archlinux/aur/README.md

       DKMS modules fail to build you'll want to re-build your kernel package to update your kernel headers, modules should build successfully after.

-      See the included [patch-dkms-for-llvm-clang-support.patch](patch-dkms-for-llvm-clang-support.patch) if your
-      version of DKMS doesn't support LLVM builds.

   - Building with `-O3` compiler optimization is supported though the performance gain over `-O2 -march=native` and/or
       Clang ThinLTO is slim.